tardate/LittleArduinoProjects/Electronics101/TeslaCoil/MusicalKit/README.md

 * audio input modulates the current to the coil via the 80NF70 NFET (Q2)
 * one LED is modulated by the audio input (D2)
-* one LED is modulated by the coild oscillations input (D1)
+* one LED is modulated by the coil oscillations input (D1)
-* the audio-modulated coil (amazingly) vibrates and the plastic tube that is the core of the coil resonantes for this to act as a speaker!
+* the audio-modulated coil (amazingly) vibrates and the plastic tube that is the core of the coil resonates for this to act as a speaker!

 ![Schematic](./assets/MusicalKit_schematic.jpg?raw=true)

 The essence of the circuit is the "slayer exciter" self-governing oscillation:

-* Initially Q1 on, current flow builds in promarimy winding
+* Initially Q1 on, current flow builds in primary winding
-* magnatic field induces currentin the secondary winding
+* magnetic field induces current in the secondary winding
 * secondary sees a very small air-ground capacitor at one end, so initially cannot conduct but starts to pull Q1 base negative
 * until Q1 base current throttled enough to turn off
 * magnetic field collapses, and flyback voltage discharges into the air (generating a plasma!)